-3.7.3 Restrictions due to constructivity
+3.7.3 Causality restriction

 Conceptually, size parameters are assigned their value by reading the sizes of concrete values passed along as parameters.
-This means that any size parameter must be used as the size of some non-functional parameter, as functions do not on their own have sizes.
+This means that any size parameter must be used as the size of some parameter.
 This is an error: